-26. Is collaboration required?
+25. Is collaboration required?

 No. Although collaboration is encouraged, it is not a requirement.
-Collaboration with other stakeholders includes other municipal departments; service organizations; pool construction, installation, and service companies; pool owners and operators; professional organizations; local businesses; school systems; parent/teacher organizations; civic organizations; local public officials; and the media.
-Letters of support or collaboration are also encouraged but not required.
+Collaboration with other stakeholders can include the following: other municipal departments; non-profit organizations; pool construction, installation, and service companies; pool owners and operators; professional organizations; local businesses; school systems; parent/teacher organizations; civic organizations; local public officials; and the media.
+Letters of support or collaboration are also encouraged, but not required.

-27. Must full-time enforcement personnel be hired?
+26. Must full-time enforcement personnel be hired?

-No, enforcement personnel do not need to be full time; they may be part-time, seasonal, or temporary hires, depending upon jurisdictional needs.
+No, enforcement personnel do not need to be full-time; they may be part-time, seasonal, or temporary hires, depending upon jurisdictional needs.